Why Drivers Must Be Very Careful Near Work Zones

 Construction site owners and supervisors also need to take many steps according to state law and work zone construction standards to protect their workers and direct motorists where and when they can proceed to drive.
 Safety + Health suggests that placing temporary rumble strips in work zone areas may help keep drivers more focused on the road, so that’s worth exploring, we think.

-At Philbrook Law Office, our work zone accident lawyers understand why accidents happen and who is responsible.
+At Philbrook Law, our work zone accident lawyers understand why accidents happen and who is responsible.
 We seek compensation for all of the injured person’s medical expenses, lost income pain and suffering, property damage, and any other financial or personal damages.
 If a driver or passenger dies in a work zone accident, we file wrongful death claims on behalf of your loved one.
 If a worker dies, we file wrongful death actions on behalf of contractors and recommend workers’ compensation lawyers if an employee was killed.

 To discuss your personal injury or wrongful death claim with our highly respected trial lawyers at one of our offices in Vancouver or Battle Ground, WA, please call us or fill out our contact form to schedule a free consultation.
 We handle work zone accident claims on a contingency fee basis.